srinivasu-nalla/srinivasu-nalla/README.md

 ## ⚡ Focous Area is on
 Intrested to learn about:
-- Networking,security in Cloud + Multicloud
+- Cloud Skills : Cloud Tools , Networking & Security Skills + MultiCloud
-- Tunning
-- Backup & Recovery
+- Encryption, Backup & Recovery
-- Scripting
+- Scripting & Tuning skills & Troubleshooting
+- New functionalities like Database In-Memory,Real time MV,JSON Support,REST API.
+- Autonomous Database & Cloud Skills : Data Modeling,Data Security & Application Tuning

+## ⚡ Must Have: Communication Skills

+- You communicate every day!
+- You talk to colleagues
+- You write emails / texts
+- You present a solution
+- You discuss your ideas
+- You apply for new jobs

+Make sure that you communicate the best you can.

 <hr>
 <h3>⚡ Technologies</h3>